 - Most fruits

 Keto was the craze in 2018, and many vegans took note of it.
-Although it was popular last year, that doesn’t mean you shouldn’t maintain a balanced plant-based lifestyle, with some great tasting vegan snacks in the mix.
+Although it was popular then, that doesn’t mean you shouldn’t maintain a balanced plant-based lifestyle, with some great tasting vegan snacks in the mix.

 Ultimately, there’s no ‘right’ way to be vegan.
 If you’re taking steps towards reducing animal suffering through choosing a plant-based diet, with or without carbs, you’re making a positive impact.